White Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Chris Bassitt (8-5) will take the mound for the Blue Jays, his 18th start of the season.
+- Jose Berrios (8-6) will take to the mound for the Blue Jays and make his 18th start of the season.

-- Bassitt will look to finish five or more innings for the third start in a row.
+- Berrios has two starts in a row of five innings or more.

-- He has made 17 appearances and finished six of them without allowing an earned run.
+- In 17 appearances this season, he has finished three without allowing an earned run.

 |Opponent